-The Carmel Fire Department is NOT accepting applications for the position of Firefighter.
+The Carmel Fire Department is currently NOT accepting applications for firefighter.

 Physical Agility Testing